halldorok11/spaceDorol/README.md

 ###Collision
 There are three kinds of collision:
 Missile to player:
-	The missile is deleted and the player is inactive for 10 seconds Missile to star:
+	The missile is deleted and the player is inactive for 10 seconds.
+Missile to star:
-	The missile is deleted and paints the star with the missiles team color Player to star:
+	The missile is deleted and paints the star with the missiles team color.
+Player to star:
 	The player will be pushed back to maintain a minimum fixed length from the star.